 Operational risks and controls across the Bank are documented and updated regularly.
-Each business and operations group in the Bank has business operational risk managers within the group.
+Each business and operations group in the Bank has designated official(s), as business operational risk manager(s) within the group.
 The business and operations groups carry out risk and control self-assessments which is reviewed by ORMG.
 The periodicity of risk and control self-assessments is determined as per the plan approved by the ORMC.
 Risk mitigation plans are monitored to ensure timely mitigation of risks.
-Internal controls are tested by Internal Audit Group in the Bank.
-The testing results are incorporated in the operational risk assessment.
-The Bank has a Product and Process Approval framework, which outlines the authorities for approval of products and processes.
+The Bank has a Product Approval Framework and a Process Approval Framework, which outline the authorities for approval of products and processes.